MIROC-DOC/model_description/md_en/d-hori.md

 ## Horizontal discretization

 The horizontal discretization of the
-Using the spectral transformation method (Bourke, 1988).
+The spectral transformation method is used (Bourke, 1988).
-The differential terms for longitude and latitude are evaluated by the orthogonal function expansion, On the other hand, the nonlinear term is computed on the grid points.
+The differential terms for longitude and latitude are evaluated by orthogonal function expansion, On the other hand, non-linear terms are computed on the grid points.

 ### Spectral Expansion.

-As an expansion function system, it is a Laplacian eigenfunction system on a sphere Using the spherical harmonic functions $Y_n^m(\lambda,\mu)$.
-However, it is $\mu \equiv \sin\varphi$.
+As an expansion function system, it is a Laplacian eigenfunction system on a sphere The spherical harmonic function $Y_n^m(\lambda,\mu)$ are used. with $\mu \equiv \sin\varphi$.
 $Y_n^m$ satisfies the following equation,

 $$